libremonde-org/paper-research-privacy-matrix.org/part1/README.md

 ### Purpose and Scope

-**This document is a research paper for [The Grid Protocol](https://gitlab.com/thegridprotocol/home#the-grid) project, a fork of the Matrix protocol.
-Privacy is a core value of the project.
-This is an effort to document privacy points from our parent project, which can then be used to create guidelines/recommendations on what to do.
-It will be used for our own governing body/landing website and to evaluate Grid implementations for their priority for privacy.**
+This document is a research paper by [Libre Monde ASBL](https://www.libremonde.org/), nonprofit dedicated to protecting people's privacy.
+We had the need to document privacy points for [The Grid Protocol](https://gitlab.com/thegridprotocol/home#the-grid) project, fork of the Matrix protocol.
+This paper will be used to create guidelines and recommendations on building the protocol.
+It will be used for our own governing body/landing website and to evaluate Grid implementations in their handling of users' privacy.
+It will be used to help create the right tools, processes and documentation to help Users, Developers, and System administrators alike in a post-GDPR world.

+---

 In this document, we will attempt to answer the following questions: